StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

     +----------+
 ~~~

-Example 2：Count the number of values in the `id` column.
+Example 2: Count the number of values in the `id` column.

 ~~~Plain
     select count(id) from test;